zipnn/zipnn/README.md

 zipnn_hf()
 ```

-Alternatively, you can decompress the model after downloading it from Hugging Face and save it uncompressed on your local storage.
+Alternatively, you can save the model uncompressed on your local storage.
 This way, future loads won’t require a decompression phase.

 ```python
 zipnn_hf(replace_local_file=True)